 Create a calm and stress-free environment, as stress can affect your hormonal balance.
 When you are stressed, cortisol levels in the body are elevated and can disrupt reproductive hormones such as oestrogen and progesterone in women, possibly leading to fertility issues.

-To maintain your stress level, practice stress management techniques such as building a good social support system, practicing meditation, keeping a positive attitude, or doing breathing exercises.
+To maintain your stress level, practice stress management techniques, such as building a good social support system, practising meditation, keeping a positive attitude, or doing breathing exercises.

 Get enough sleep